 Filing an appeal is not something you can do yourself because preparing a brief requires an analysis of the possible arguments to raise, which requires legal knowledge and an application of that legal knowledge to your case.

 Who Can File an Appeal

 A party to a probate or estate case in New York who is not satisfied with a judgment or decision rendered by the New York Surrogate’s Court has the right to appeal the judgment.
 This includes the heirs and beneficiaries of the decedent, creditors, trustees, and professionals who have rendered services to the estate in connection with the administration of the estate.

 To file an appeal, it is important that you have been aggrieved by the decision.
 However, even if you are a successful party, you can still appeal for as long as you have not been given the complete relief you requested.

 The most important deadline in the appellate process is the 30-day deadline for filing a notice of appeal.
 The notice of appeal needs to be filed within 30 days from the time you are served a copy of the Judgment or Order and its Notice of Entry.

-The most important deadline in an appellate process is the 30-day deadline for filing a Notice of Appeal.
-Procedurally, the Notice of Appeal needs to be filed within 30 days of the entry of the judgment or order.
-In Surrogate’s Court, entry often happens simultaneously with the issuance of judgment or order, so it is better to play it safe and file a Notice of Appeal way before 30 days after the issuance of the judgment or order are up.
+It is only when the final judgment is entered into the Court’s records can an appeal be made.
+In Surrogate’s Court, entry often happens simultaneously with the issuance of judgment or order, so it is better to play it safe and file a notice of appeal way before the 30 days after the issuance of the judgment or order are up.